 It’s found in almost everything you can think of.
 More specifically, in sodas and fruit juices.
 But also in many pre-packaged foods.
 This also includes “healthy sugars” sweetened with agave.

 You must do your best to limit and eliminate all HFCS and to do this, make sure you read labels.
 Again, the LESS pre-packaged the food, the better.

 Limit your TOTAL fructose to 25 grams or less, that’s about 100 calories daily.
 This includes the natural fructose found in fruits.

-If you are already suffering from high blood pressure or signs of insulin resistance like diabetes, overweight and high cholesterol, you should be particularly careful to limit your fructose, including that from whole fruits, to 15 grams per day or less.
+If you are already suffering from blood pressure problems or signs of insulin resistance, are overweight, and have cholesterol problems, you should be particularly careful to limit your fructose, including that from whole fruits to 15 grams per day or less.
 That’s about 60 calories daily.